 ii Trends, developments and strategies

-In comparison to previous years, the number of notifications to the SCA has increased steadily in Sweden and a majority of the notifications have been cleared in Phase I. In cases where there is an absence of vertical links and horizontal overlaps, the SCA often handles the matter with speed and a decision may be received significantly quicker than 25 working days.
+Over the last couple of years, the number of merger notifications has remained high in Sweden.
+However, most were cleared in Phase I. Indeed, in cases where there is an absence of vertical links or horizontal overlaps, the SCA often clears a transaction well ahead of its Phase I deadline of 25 working days.

 Another topic of interest is that the Swedish merger control regime makes it possible for the SCA to request a transaction to be notified if there are particular reasons to do so, even if the turnover thresholds are not exceeded.
 In such circumstances, the acquirer may also decide to submit a notification voluntarily.
 The SCA has issued guidance that explains that a voluntary notification should be considered if the transaction can be expected to awaken fears and criticism among customers or competitors.
 The feature of voluntary notification is a mechanism particular to Swedish merger control.

 In 2015, the SCA introduced further guidance for notifications and the assessment of concentrations.
 The purpose of the guidance is to improve awareness of the investigations of the SCA, contribute to greater predictability and ensure good conditions for cooperation between the parties and the SCA, contributing to a more efficient and effective investigation.

-1 Peter Forsberg is a partner, and Johan Holmquist and David Olander are associates at Hannes Snellman Attorneys Ltd.
+1 Peter Forsberg is a partner and Johan Holmquist and David Olander are senior associates at Hannes Snellman Attorneys Ltd.

 2 The Swedish Competition Act (2008:579).